 - Expansion of eligibility for free school meals for all children in households with income below £20,000 (at present the threshold for England and Wales is £7,400), and to ensure this includes children that are undocumented or living in households under the No Recourse to Public Funds (NRPF) immigration condition.

-- Expansion of eligibility for Healthy Start vouchers for pregnant women and families with small children to include all children under 4 years old (currently cuts off at age 3), and all households with income below £20,000 before benefits, including undocumented children and those under NRPF immigration conditions as above.
+- Extend eligibility for Healthy Start vouchers for pregnant women and families with small children to include all children aged 4 years old and under (currently 4 year olds are excluded), and all households with income below £20,000 before benefits, including undocumented children and those under NRPF immigration conditions as above.

 - Long term funding for school Holiday Activities and Food Programmes, with increased eligibility as for free school meals.